folio-org/kitfox-github/.github/actions/is-commit-in-pr/README.md

 - Both full (40-character) and short (7+ character) SHA formats are supported
 - The action logs progress as it checks each page of commits
 - Large PRs with many commits may take longer to check, but the action efficiently handles pagination
+- When using the `repository` parameter to access a different repository, ensure the `github_token` has appropriate permissions for that repository
+- For cross-repository access, consider using a GitHub App token or a Personal Access Token with sufficient scope